zanagen/spring-gumball/README.md

 ![workflow-1.png](images/workflow-1.png)

+5. Navigate to the `Code` tab, and click on the `deployment.yaml` file.
+Change the number of replicas from `4` to `2` and commit changes.

-5. Click on the `New workflow` button.
+6. Click on the `New workflow` button.
 Scroll down and expand the page by clicking on `More continuous integration workflows...`.
 Select the option `Build and Deploy to GKE`.
 This generates a `google.yml`.

-6. Replace the code with the following:
+7. Replace the code with the following:

 ```yml
 name: Build and Deploy to GKE